Joseph Wharton Lippincott Jr.

 Joseph Wharton Lippincott Jr., (1914–2003) was Chairman and President of Philadelphia publisher J. B. Lippincott Company.

 He was born in Bethayres, Pennsylvania, the son of Joseph Wharton Lippincott and Elizabeth Schuyler Mills Lippincott.
 He was a descendant of Joshua Ballinger Lippincott, founder of J. B. Lippincott Company, and a great-grandson of Joseph Wharton, founder of the Wharton School of Business of the University of Pennsylvania.

 Education

 Lippincott went to the Meadowbrook School and then to St. Paul's School before attending Princeton University.

 Career

 In 1937 he joined the family firm he would serve for 41 years.
-He served in the Army during World War II and returned to the Company in 1945.
+He served in the American Field Service during World War II and returned to the Company in 1945.

 During his years as president, Lippincott oversaw the rapid expansion of the company in the 1950s and 1960s, the transformation of Lippincott into a public company in 1972, and its eventual acquisition by Harper & Row (now called “HarperCollins”) in 1978.